 - Globalization Partners: As your global PEO, we’ll hire your workforce through our subsidiary and manage them on our payroll.
 We’re responsible for all legal risks, and our team of experts will keep all processes compliant.
 You get the advantages of an in-country entity without the liability.

-How to Set Up Bhutan Payroll
+How to Set Up a Payroll in Bhutan

 Your payroll setup depends on your management method.
 If you choose an internal department, you’ll have to set up a subsidiary to start.
 This procedure requires government clearances and a business framework.